Animesh-941/The_GROUP_MANAGER/README.md

- # join our educational institutions
+ # Join our Educational Institutions

  *Join the group for more information and how it works and if you want more IT engineering etc. All these study materials are available with us so join as soon as possible

- ⤵️Group + channel. links are given below⤵️
+ ⤵️ Group + channel. links are given below ⤵️

 <br>